nrichers/slideover/README.md

 - Slides over the presentation from the right or bottom
 - Optional auto-collapse after 5 seconds
 - Mobile responsive
-- Provides basic text styling
-- Works with other extensions, like Tachyons

 ## Installation